SaraDarwazeh/Bunyan_therapy/README.md

 - **Jazzmin**: Enhances the Django admin interface with a sleek and modern design.

 ### Database
-- **sql**: Utilized for storing user data, therapist profiles, and other application-related information.
+- **SQL**: Utilized for storing user data, therapist profiles, and other application-related information.

 ### APIs
 - **Google API**: Used for various functionalities such as authentication, maps, or other services depending on your specific requirements.